DinoChiesa/Apigee-Java-SAML-Decoder/README.md

 ## Usage Notes

+If you want to decode and then validate a SAML Assertion, you will need to first use this callout, and then use the ValidateSAMLAssertion policy.
+But, you will also need an AssignMessage, as a complement to the callout.
+Here's why:

-This callout can emit the XML string value into...:
+The ValidateSAMLAssertion policy requires an input of type `Message`.
+This callout can emit the XML string value into either,

-* a context variable of String type
+* a context variable of `String` type
-* a context variable of Message type
+* a context variable of `Message` type

 The callout can create a context variable of String type.
-Unfortunately that callout _is not able to create a Message_ on its own.
+Unfortunately the callout _is not able to create a variable of type `Message`_ on its own.

-Keep in mind that if you want to use the ValidateSAMLAssertion policy, it requires a Message input.
-Therefore one way or the other, you need to create a Message.

-You can do this with an AssignMessage policy.
-You can attach the policy into the flow either before or after the callout runs.
+Therefore one way or the other, you need to create a `Message`, which you can do with an AssignMessage policy.
+You can attach the AssignMessage policy into the flow either before or after the callout runs.

 ### Option 1: Callout, then AssignMessage

 Configure your API proxy to execute the Java callout first.
 Configure it to emit the output to a String variable.
 Like this:

 ```xml
 <JavaCallout name='Java-SamlDecode'>